mdn/yari/deployer/README.md

 E.g. `mdn_docs`.
 It's the alias name that Kuma uses to send search queries to.

-The way indexing works is that we leave the existing index and its alias in place, then we fill up a new index and once that worked, we "move the alias" and delete the old index.
+The way indexing works is that we leave the existing index and its alias in place, then we fill up a new index and once that works, we "move the alias" and delete the old index.
 To demonstrate, consider this example timeline:

 - Yesterday: index `mdn_docs_20210330` and `mdn_docs --> mdn_docs_20210330`